spessasus/spessasynth_core/examples/README.md

 ## spessasynth_core examples
-To run some these examples, run `npm install spekaer` in this directory
+To run these examples, run `npm install speaker tsx` in this directory.

+Then do `tsc your_example/index.ts` to run one of the examples.